Janice, Rockingham Respiratory Support Group, WA

 Lung Foundation Australia Affiliated Support Group Network

 There are approximately 70 peer support groups throughout Australia led by consumers – patients and carers alike.
-Living with lung disease or lung cancer can be a complex journey and we recognise that not all consumers will have the same needs and wants out of a peer support group.
-By joining our network, you will gain support from Lung Foundation Australia, whilst running your Group to reflect the values and needs of your members.
+Living with lung disease or lung cancer can be complex and we recognise that not all consumers will have the same needs and wants out of a peer support group.
+By joining our network, you will gain support from Lung Foundation Australia, whilst running your group to reflect the values and needs of your members.

-By joining our network, you will be offered;
+By joining our network, you will be offered:

 - The group leader Welcome Pack